wizard7377/ROAR/README.md

 ### Function Calls
 ROAR is designed to work with descrete sets of instructions, usually individual functions.
 To call other functions in ROAR, the `call` instruction is used.
 The `call` instruction can take a variable number of arguements, but must always take at least one, that being the identifier of the function being called.
 It may then take one output register to store the return value in and some arguement registers that are then passed to the function.
+Note that functions in ROAR must *always* specify the number of arguements they take and where they should be stored, as well as specifying any of them that must be structural refrences.
+This is due to the fact that ROAR is intended to be hardware agnostic, and therefore must not specify any specific calling convention.
+All functions return a (potentially useless) value.
+These are in the function specifed as `ret X`, where X is the value being returned.
+Returns function similary to those in other languages, no further instructions are executed as control returns to the caller with the value.
+The value returned with `ret` is simply the output of `call`.

+#### Function purity
+One very important abstraction

 ### Jump Instructions
 TODO